 You might wake up one day, look at your email stats and feel like Lionel Richie the day he wrote “Hello.”

 Cheer up.
-Your open rates might have dropped, but a re-engagement email can save the day.
-Segment readers that haven’t opened your emails in a while into one group and then sent them an email asking for a second chance.
+Your open rates might have dropped and your click-through rates may be dismal, but a re-engagement email can save the day.
+It's worthwhile segmenting readers that haven’t opened your emails in a while into one group and then sent them an email asking for a second chance.

 You can offer to take them off your email list if they don’t click a link saying they’re still interested within a certain time frame.
 This will shrink your subscriber list, but that’s only a good thing.
 You’re much better off sending your email campaigns to people that want to hear from you, versus trying to talk to people that don’t care.